Tall Organizational Structure Definition

 The tall organizational structure is typically used for larger corporations.
 This can be beneficial if a company wants executives to focus on making major business decisions instead of using their energy on the various daily decisions that are important when running a business.
 It can also be easier to expand a business with the tall organizational structure, as there is no need to disrupt the existing layers of the business when adding a new layer.
 Technological advances in the modern era have made it easier to run a tall organization, as the availability of the internet makes communication between different layers of the organization much easier.

 If you need help with the tall organizational structure definition, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.